work-shop/the-avenue-concept-website/wp-content/plugins/classic-editor/readme.txt

 = 0.5 =
 Updated for Gutenberg 4.1 and WordPress 5.0-beta1.
 Removed some functionality that now exists in Gutenberg.
-Fixed redirecting back to the CLassic editor after looking at post revisions.
+Fixed redirecting back to the Classic editor after looking at post revisions.

 = 0.4 =
 Fixed removing of the "Try Gutenberg" call-out when the Gutenberg plugin is not activated.